-Hopefully you have already addressed some of these issues as part of your GDPR preparations.
+Hopefully you have already addressed some of these issues as part of your continued compliance with GDPR.

-Remember the sanctions are potentially huge - up to €20 million or 4% of global turnover.
+Remember the sanctions are potentially huge - up to €17.5 million or 4% of global turnover.
 You really don't want to find yourself on the Information Commissioner's naughty list...

-CHAPTER FIVE
+CHAPTER SIX